Roads closing downtown next week for film shoot starring Nicolas Cage

 BATON ROUGE - BRPD will be closing several blocks of traffic in Downtown Baton Rouge next week for a movie shoot.
 Filming starts the Tuesday, August 6 and will end the Saturday, August 10.

-Several scenes will include actors and stuntmen holding prop fire arms and acting out a shootout.
-On August 10, the film crew will have audible gunfire and some minimal, explosive-type noise.
+Several scenes will include actors and stuntmen holding prop firearms and acting out a shootout.
+On August 10, the film crew will have audible gunfire and minimal, explosive-type noise.

 According to imdb.com, the movie, "10 Double Zero," is a police thriller starring Nicolas Cage.